EDUCBA

 Explanation:

-In above example, we created a table name as cricket_match by using create table statement with different attribute with data type as shown above statement.
+In the above example, we created a table name cricket_match by using create table statement with different attributes with data type as shown above statement.
 In this table, we created three different columns as follows.

 • The Match_id is an integer column with auto_increment property, so MariaDB will automatically increment a sequential number when we insert a new row into the specified table.
-In addition, the Match_id column is a primary key specified by using primary key constraint as shown at the end of statement and primary key constraint is useful to identify unique rows in the table.
+In addition, the Match_id column is a primary key specified by using the primary key constraint, as shown at the end of the statement, and the primary key constraint is useful to identify unique rows in the table.

-• Match_type is a variable-length character with a maximum size of character.
-The Match_type has a not-null constraint that means we cannot insert null values into this column.
+• Match_type is a variable-length character with a maximum size of the character.
+The Match_type has a not-null constraint, that means we cannot insert null values into this column.

-• Match_location is a variable-length character with a maximum size of character.
-The Match_location has a not-null constraint that means we cannot insert null values into this column.
+• Match_location is a variable-length character with a maximum size of the character.
+The Match_location has a not-null constraint, so we cannot insert null values into this column.

 The result of the above statement we illustrate by using the following snapshot.